-Mass loss is a key ingredient that can shape the entire evolution of a massive star ($M \gtrsim 8$\,$\mathrm{M_\odot}$) since its birth as an O/early-B star until their eventual core collapse \citep[see, e.g.,][for recent reviews]{Langer2012,Smith2014,Vink2022}.
-While the post-main-sequence stage represents only $\sim$10\% of a star's lifetime, dramatic changes in the stellar properties, such as surface chemical composition, luminosity, and temperature, can be observed.
-These changes considerably affect the resulting stellar wind properties such as the mass-loss rate $\dot{M}$, which in turn is a major ingredient for the subsequent evolution.
-Therefore, a quantitative understanding of the interplay between the stellar and wind properties is key to better connect the observed stages of massive post-main-sequence stars and predict their evolutionary fates.
+Mass loss is a key ingredient that can shape the entire evolution of a massive star ($M \gtrsim 8$\,$\mathrm{M_\odot}$) since its birth as an O or early-B star until their eventual core collapse \citep[see, e.g.,][for recent reviews]{Langer2012,Smith2014,Vink2022}.
+While the post-main-sequence stage represents only $\sim$10\% of a star's lifetime, dramatic changes in the stellar properties, such as the surface chemical composition, luminosity, and temperature, can be observed.
+These changes considerably affect the resulting stellar wind properties, such as the mass-loss rate $\dot{M}$, which in turn is a major ingredient for the subsequent evolution of a star.
+Therefore, a quantitative understanding of the interplay between the stellar and wind properties is key to better connecting the observed stages of massive post-main-sequence stars and predict their evolutionary fates.

-Towards the cool end of the line-driven wind regime, we find late-B and A supergiants and hypergiants\footnote{In this work, we use the ``hypergiant'' definition by \cite{Clark+2012} based exclusively on spectral morphology \citep[cf.][]{Negueruela+2024}.}.
+Toward the cool end of the line-driven wind regime reside late-B and A supergiants and hypergiants\footnote{We use the definition for hypergiants by \cite{Clark+2012} based exclusively on spectral morphology \citep[cf.][]{Negueruela+2024}.}.
 Many of these are luminous blue variables (LBVs) or LBV candidates.
-In its raw definition, the LBV phenomenon as such is not an evolutionary stage, but an observational umbrella term \citep{Conti1984} that encompasses several different objects and phenomena, namely: eruptive variables (e.g., $\eta$ Car), P-Cygni supergiants (e.g., P Cyg, HD~316285), and S-Dor variables (e.g., S Dor, MWC\,930).
+In its raw definition, the LBV phenomenon as such is not an evolutionary stage, but an observational umbrella term \citep{Conti1984} that encompasses several different objects and phenomena, namely eruptive variables (e.g., $\eta$ Car), P-Cygni supergiants (e.g., P Cyg and HD~316285), and S-Dor variables (e.g., S Dor and MWC\,930).

-This class of objects, which frequently produces nebulae around them, is expected to play a pivotal role in the evolution of massive stars as they are likely the gateway to stages such as WRs and/or core-collapse supernovae (CCSNe), especially of IIn types \citep[e.g.][]{Kotak-Vink2006,Trundle+2008,2020+Nyholm}.
+Members of this class of objects, which frequently produce nebulae around themselves, are expected to play a pivotal role in the evolution of massive stars as they are likely the gateway to stages such as Wolf-Rayet stars (WRs) or core-collapse supernovae (CCSNe), especially of type IIn \citep[e.g.][]{Kotak-Vink2006,Trundle+2008,2020+Nyholm}.
 Moreover, they are expected to be the second main source of metal enrichment of their host galaxies \citep[e.g.,][]{Agliozzo+2021}.
-They are also producers of complex carbon molecules due to their sufficiently high temperatures, high mass-loss rates, and variability -- extremely relevant for astrobiology \citep{Arun+2025}.
+They are also producers of complex carbon molecules because their temperatures and mass-loss rates are sufficiently high and they are highly variable.
+This is extremely relevant for astrobiology \citep{Arun+2025}.